programminghistorian/ph-submissions/en/drafts/originals/agent-based-model-communication-networks.md

 simulation
 ```

 {% include figure.html filename="en-or-agent-based-model-communication-networks-07.png" alt="A screenshot of how the interactive simulation would look like if you ran this code in a Notebook.
-There are interactive elements and buttons to start or stop the simulation, switch the reinforcement on or off, to control the number of agents initialized at the beginning and also a real-time visualizations of a 10-by-10-grid with colored dots representing the number of agents in a cell (and their 'famousness' marked by their changing color and size) on the left and a histogram of the letters received on the right." caption="Figure 7.
+There are interactive elements and buttons to start or stop the simulation, switch the reinforcement on or off, to control how many agents are initialized at the beginning and also a real-time visualizations of a 10-by-10-grid with colored dots representing the amount of agents in a cell (and their 'famousness' marked by their changing color and size) on the left and a histogram of the letters received on the right." caption="Figure 7.
 An image of an interactive interface for the simulation with multiple real-time visualizations" %}

 What difference do you observe in the visualization, when switching between reinforce True or False?